 An expression commonly found in probability is n! but before the days of calculators calculating n! for a large n was time consuming.
 In 1733 de Moivre proposed the formula for estimating a factorial as n! = cnn+1/2e−n.
 He obtained an approximate expression for the constant c but it was James Stirling who found that c was √(2π) .
 Therefore, Stirling’s approximation is as much due to de Moivre as it is to Stirling.
 De Moivre also published an article called “Annuities upon Lives” in which he revealed the normal distribution of the mortality rate over a person’s age.
 From this he produced a simple formula for approximating the revenue produced by annual payments based on a person’s age.

+De Moivre became a member of the Royal Prussian Academy of Sciences in 1735, and in 1754 – five months before his death – the Académie des sciences also honoured him for his achievements as a mathematician with membership.
 De Moivre, like Cardano, is famed for predicting the day of his own death.
-He found that he was sleeping 15 minutes longer each night and summing the arithmetic progression, calculated that he would die on the day that he slept for 24 hours.
-He was right!
+He found that he was sleeping 15 minutes longer each night and summing the arithmetic progression, calculated the date of his death as the day when the sleep time reached 24 hours, 27 November 1754.
+He should be right!

 References and Further Reading: